NicodemusGurion/nicodemusgurion.github.io/_posts/2023-11-27-The Trinity Doctrine in the Bible.md

 > “I, I am he who blots out your transgressions for my own sake, and I will not remember your sins.

 God is the one who blots out transgressions, and no one else.
 He is the only one with the absolute right to forgive, even sins not committed against him.
-But in [Mark 2:5-12](#mark-2-5-12) Jesus forgives the sins of a man, and the scribes understood that this is something only God can do, thinking that Jesus was blaspheming.
+But in [Mark 2:5-12](#mark-2-5-12) and [Luke 5:20-25](#luke-5-20-25) Jesus forgives the sins of a man, and the scribes understood that this is something only God can do, thinking that Jesus was blaspheming.
 Jesus wasn't blaspheming because Jesus is God, the second person.

 ## Isaiah 44: 6